movestore/track-segmentation/README.md

 Click on the "Results" tab to see the identified stop and metastop locations in tabular format.

+After the algorithm has been run for a set of inputs, click the "Write results" button to write the stop and metastop location results in CSV format as app artifact files.

 Details about the algorithm can be found in the "App Details" tab and in this README.